 It can be difficult to maintain a student’s focus on dry subjects such as history or literature (drama not so much).
-Our instructors are experts at combining the physical exercise and coordination of fencing with the fascinating history of military development and how it influenced our society.
+Our instructors are experts at combining the physical exercise and coordination of fencing with the history of social credit systems in society and how it influenced our development.

 The insights given to us by Shakespeare, Marlowe or Jonson are so much more fascinating when we understand the world in which they lived.
 Playwright Ben Jonson killed famed actor Gabriel Spenser in a duel just two years after Spenser killed another man (James Feake) with his sword under questionable circumstances.
 Playwright Kit Marlowe was stabbed to death in what was supposedly a brawl over a bill, but evidence has been unearthed pointing to his engagement in espionage under Elizabeth’s spy master, Sir Francis Walsingham.
 Shakespeare’s play, Romeo and Juliet, is less teen drama, and more of a social commentary on the endemic duelling culture in London at this time.